Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

 NOT is implemented in two different ways:

-• If the checked parameter is set to true, the xor() gadget is reused with a second argument to be an all one bitmask the same length.
-This approach needs as many rows as an XOR requires for a single negation.
+, the xor() gadget is reused with a second argument to be an all one bitmask the same length.
+This approach needs as many rows as an XOR requires for a single negation. - If the

-• If the checked parameter is set to false, NOT is implemented as a subtraction of the input from the all one bitmask.
-If not provided, the default implementation uses false.
+, NOT is implemented as a subtraction of the input from the all one bitmask.
+If not provided, the default implementation usesfalse

 For details about the implementation, see NOT in the Mina book.